 1. Use Videos

-Every dealership owner can tell you the value of a great car photograph, but strong video content is even more powerful.
-If you aren’t already, start developing video marketing content to post on your website and social media.
 These videos will inspire trust and help convince potential customers to look through your inventory.
-Not only will you be helping these site visitors narrow down their choice of cars, but you can also steer them toward your dealership over another by providing them with a high-quality online experience.
+Not only will you help these site visitors narrow down their car choices, but you can also steer them toward your dealership over others by providing them with a high-quality online experience.

 2. Emphasize Customer Reviews

 Customer reviews and testimonials are powerful, both for online and in-person car shoppers.
 They show potential customers that your dealership is trustworthy and pleasant to work with.
-If you don’t have recent testimonials available, reach out to some happy previous customers to see if they’ll share their thoughts.
-Have these reviews available online—on your website, social media pages, and Google My Business profiles—and consider displaying them or discussing them in person, too.

 3. Rely on Data for Insights

 Data is an invaluable tool for informing your business strategies and sales efforts.
-Review data from your website and social media pages and in-person sources, like foot traffic or total sales.
+Review data from your website, social media pages, and in-person sources, such as foot traffic or total sales.
 Look for patterns in this data to get a sense of where your dealership is gaining and losing ground.
-For example, the data can tell you whether your website is performing well or if you need to make some improvements to attract and keep online customers.
-You can even look into the number of online interactions a customer makes before visiting in person for a test drive or purchase.

 Sources: